mca91/ITEWR_DC_Course/chapter8.md

 $$ Growth = \beta\_0 + \beta\_1 \times TradeShare + \epsilon $$

 It is not realstic that a country's trade share is the only factor driving its economic growth.
 It might be prefarable to employ a model with more regressors.
-In particular, we consider the following additional variables:
+In particular, we could consider the following additional variables:

 - `YearsSchool`
 - `Oil`